Multilabel Prototype Generation for Data Reduction in k-Nearest Neighbour classification: Experimental set-up

 \subsection{Corpora}

 We have considered 12 multilabel corpora from the Mulan repository~\citep{mulan} comprising a varied range of domains, corpus sizes, initial space dimensionalities, and target label spaces.
-The precise details in terms of size, features and label dimensionality of these sets are provided in Table~\ref{tab:corpora}.
-In addition, the \textit{cardinality}---average number of labels associated with each instance---and \textit{density}---ratio of cardinality and label dimensionality of the corpus---measures are provided for each corpus as they represent common descriptors in the multilabel classification field.
+The precise details in terms of size, features, and label dimensionality of these sets are provided in Table~\ref{tab:corpora}.
+Note that the \textit{cardinality}---average number of labels associated with each instance---and \textit{density}---ratio of cardinality and label dimensionality of the corpus---measures are provided for each corpus as they represent common descriptors in the multilabel classification field.
+In addition, we also provide the \textit{mean imbalance ratio} (\textit{MeanIR}) index that estimates the imbalance level of multilabel corpora and is obtained as: